scastillo/not-youtube-dl/README.txt

 wait until bestvideo and bestaudio are downloaded and muxed.

-If you want to preserve the old format selection behavior (prior to youtube-dl 2015.04.26), i.e. you want to download best available quality media served as a single file, you should explicitly specify your choice with -f best.
+If you want to preserve the old format selection behavior (prior to youtube-dl 2015.04.26), i.e. you want to download the best available quality media served as a single file, you should explicitly specify your choice with -f best.
 You may want to add it to the configuration file in order not to type it every time you run youtube-dl.